-Venable Park Portfolio Management Philosophy and Approach
+Venable Park Philosophy and Method

 Until the stock market bubble burst in 2000, many investors believed that professional money managers were risk managers who moved in and out of asset markets according to market conditions and relative risk/reward assessments.
 “Since I am paying for professional money management”, they thought, “I assume the managers will consider the risk to my capital and take my money out of harm’s way when the risk becomes greater than any reasonable prospect of reward.
 After all, that’s what I pay them for.”

 The hard lesson many investors have learned is that while down or “bear” markets are a regular phase of each market cycle, most managers have no pro-active systems in place to protect capital from the predictable and recurring price declines that follow.

 Simply put, the investment industry is a sales-driven culture where individual investors regularly bear the brunt of poor results stemming from poor risk management.